C4-OS/C4-OS/README.md

 C4-OS aims to be a relatively complete hobby operating system built around the C4 kernel, which is an L4-like microkernel.
-Right now, it's composed of a the kernel (non-SMP, thread-based IPC), a few low-level utility libraries such as the c4 runtime, some PC device drivers, some test programs, and a forth interpreter.
+Right now, it's composed of a the kernel, a few low-level utility libraries such as the c4 runtime, some PC device drivers, some test programs, and a forth interpreter.